 Create a DIY decoupage pumpkins using Dollar Store pumpkins and plaid wrapping paper.
 Such a fun and easy fall decor project.

 Are you ready to start some fun fall crafting?

-Nothing says fall to me more than plaid, well…pumpkins say fall but so does plaid. 😉
+Nothing says fall to me more than plaid, well…mini pumpkins say fall but so does plaid. 😉

-- craft store pumpkins (I used a couple from the dollar store and a few plastic ones that I had from last year)
+- craft store pumpkins (I used a couple from the dollar store and a few plastic ones that I found at a thrift store)

 - craft brush

 - something for the stem (I used dried pumpkin stems that I had in my craft supplies)

 The first thing I did was remove the stem from each pumpkin.

 You can reuse the stems but I wanted to make my pumpkins look a little more “real”.